sfxcode/sbt-paradox-reveal/README.md

 ## Directives

-Used directives are slide, notes, quote and fragments.
+Used directives are slide, notes, quote, code  and fragments.

 ## Use Paradox for Reveal.js presentations